What did Tianjin Airlines need?

 The collaborative relationship between Worldpay and Tianjin Airlines is based on reliability international coverage.
 Tianjin Airlines can now compete more effectively with other global airlines, penetrating new markets while keeping their overheads low.

 Worldpay’s integration with Accelya and Amadeus offers reduced deployment time.
 Through a single connection, Worldpay can help extend Tianjin Airlines’ payment offering in New Zealand, Europe and across Asia.

 As an expert with more than 25 years of experience in airline payments, Worldpay is working with Tianjin Airlines to support its payment strategy.
 This year, Worldpay began processing eCommerce transactions for the carrier and Tianjin Airlines is an advocate of Worldpay’s services.

 About Tianjin Airlines

-Tianjin Airlines Company Limited (hereinafter referred to as Tianjin Airlines) was founded on 8 June 2009.
-Holding the brand image of “all ways with you”, Tianjin Airlines aims to provide convenient service and product, create a wonderful travelling experience with passengers.
-Tianjin Airlines’s network is spread all over China, connecting Japan, Korea, Russia, Thailand and other countries and regions and including direct flights to the UK and New Zealand.
-With flights to over 100 cities in the world, the annual passenger volume in 2017 reached over 13 million journeys.
+Tianjin Airlines Company Limited (hereinafter referred to as Tianjin Airlines) was founded in June 8, 2009.
+Holding the brand image of “all ways with you”, Tianjin Airlines aim to provide convenient service and product, create a wonderful travelling experience with passengers.
+Tianjin Airlines’ network is spread all over China, connecting Japan, Korea, Russia, Thailand and other countries and regions and including direct flights to UK and New Zealand.
+With flights to over 100 cities in the world, the annual passenger volume in 2017 has reached over 13 million person-times.